EOxServer/eoxserver/docs/sphinx/en/rfc/rfc18.rst

 * A name for the Operator Component that will be shown as caption of the tab
-* the overview of the Operator Component, which links to the Action Views;
+* the overview of the Operator Component, which links to the Action Views
-  as an alternative the Action Views may be contained in sub-tabs
 * the Action Views
 * the Widgets used in the Action Views
 * a widget to be displayed on the entry page dashboard (optional)